djtfoo/EdgyGame/readme.txt

 'P' - Reset player position to origin

 TECHNICAL FEATURES
 Advanced Collision Detection - 3D AABB collision.
-Use of unique collision responses: deflating balloons when punctured, player bouncing on top of balloons
+Use of unique collision responses: deflating balloons when punctured, player bouncing on top of balloons.
 Level of Detail - At different distances from the player, models are at lower resolution.
-At low resoltution, structures and enemies are rendered with a single model.
+At low resoltution, structures and enemies are rendered with fewer models.
 Scene Graph - Each structure is made up of multiple balloon parts.
 It is possible to destroy a structure as a whole using a grenade.
-Spatial Partitioning -
+Spatial Partitioning - Search only for structures or enemies in the same grid (as the player or projectile).

 DONE BY: Foo Jing Ting (152856H)